raaminz/learning-notes/emacs.md

-use-package -> decoration to use simply emacs packages ensures it's load and add hooks no need to config them
+use-package -> decoration to use simply emacs packages ensures it's load and add hooks no need to config theme
 ```lisp
 (unless (package-installed-p 'use-package)
   (package-refresh-contents)